 Administration officers need to be:

-- good time managers and able to prioritise and multitask
+- organised, and able to prioritise and multitask

 - able to work well in a team environment